Theodore Gegoux

 Joe Spratt Post Dedicate a New Hall with impressive Ceremonies.

 The dedication of its now hall Wednesday evening by Joe Spratt Post, G. A. R., of this city, was in all respects a most enjoyable event.
 For the past month the Post has been busy in fitting up a portion of Apollo hall, on Court street, for permanent quarters.
 The attack was made under the lead of Commander Cornwell, and has been perfectly successful.
 The hall comprises about half of the old one, and there are pleasant ante rooms connected with it.
 The Grand Army hall is the lower half of the old hall, on the left of the stairway.
 The new hall is 48 feet long, 37 feet wide and 20 feet high.
 The wood-work represent cherry and black walnut, the walls are very handsomely-papered, and there is a substantial ceiling overhead.
 It is a finely proportioned hall, and well adapted for the use designed.
-From the center of the ceiling is suspended an elegant ten-light chandelier; tastely trimmed with flags.
+From the center of the ceiling is suspended an elegant ten-light chandelier; tastefully trimmed with flags.

 On the right as you enter the hall hangs Prof. Gegoux's magnificent painting of Gen. Grant, the gift of the professor to the Post.
-On the left is a large picture of Gen, Hancock, and over the commander's station in front is a large photograph of Col. Joseph Spratt.
+On the left is a large picture of Gen. Hancock, and over the commander's station in front is a large photograph of Col. Joseph Spratt.
 The walls abound with engravings, lithographs and maps of the various battle fields of the war, relieved here and there by flags.
 The ante-rooms are tastily furnished, and the whole work shows good taste.
 Great credit is due to those who have planned and executed the work, not forgetting the constant and valuable assistance rendered by the ladies of the Women's Auxiliary Post, No. 46, who have been untiring in their efforts to help, "the boys" in their work at home, as they were unceasing in their devotion to their loved ones on the field. ......

 The Joe Spratt Post now contains 220 members, and deserve the congratulations and encouragement of the community.
 It is a noble band of boys in blue, they are doing good, take pleasure in it, and all their friends are glad to see them prosperous and happy in their new and elegant quarters.